 How is peat used in making Whisky?

-Barley grain, or damp malt, is exposed to the smoke of a peat fire in order to arrest germination; a crucial part of Whisky production.
-Peat smoke produces chemicals called phenols and these are absorbed by malted barley.
-The amount of time the barley grain’s exposed to the peat smoke determines the level of phenols, and therefore the spirit’s flavour.
+Barley grain, or damp malt, is exposed to the smoke of a peat fire in order to arrest germination, a crucial part of Whisky production.
+Peat smoke produces chemicals called phenols, and these are absorbed by malted barley.
+The amount of time the barley grain’ exposed to the peat smoke determines the level of phenols, and therefore the Spirit’s flavor.
 For an idea, damp malt is usually dried for about 30 hours.
-Laphroaig dries its malt over peat fire for between 12 to 18 of these 30 hours.
+Laphroaig dries its malt over a peat fire for between 12 to 18 hours.

 How is peat in Whisky measured?